pryoritymusic/webpagetest-blog/src/posts/understanding-the-new-cumulative-layout-shift.md

 There are likely a few different reasons for this, but one could certainly be the scrolling behavior.
 When you scroll through a category page on Target, it's not *exactly* infinite scroll, but the behavior is very similar: more sections and types of products appear as you scroll down the page.
 CrUX keeps counting CLS until a user either navigates away from the page or closes the tab/window, so any shifts that are triggered during this scroll will accumulate, pushing the CLS score higher.

-We can test the scrolling behavior by injecting some JavaScript into our tests (using the "Inject Script" functionality) to run after the page has finished loading.
+We can test the scrolling behavior by injecting some JavaScript into our tests (using the "Advanced -> Inject Script" functionality) to run after the page has finished loading.
 In a recent conversation in the Web Performance Slack Group, [Andy Davies](https://andydavies.me/) posted a snippet that should work well here:

 ```js
 window.addEventListener("load", async function () {